Becoming A Ph.D. Candidate

 - Proposal Title Page is a cover page for the thesis proposal abstract.
 It is one page in length and it is usually not numbered.

-The Qualifying Exam committee will (in almost all cases) be the committee that was present at the Pre-Qualifying Exam, and will go on to serve as the Thesis Committee.
-The Senior Associate Dean for Graduate Education and Postdoctoral Affairs will appoint an Outside Chair for the Exam.
+The Qualifying Examination committee will (in almost all cases) be the committee that was present at the Pre-Qualifying Meeting, and will go on to serve as the Dissertation Advisory Committee.
+The Senior Associate Dean for Graduate Education and Postdoctoral Affairs will appoint a for the examination.

-Paperwork for the qualifying exam is due to the Office for Graduate Education and Postdoctoral Affairs at least 15 full working days prior to the exam.
+Paperwork for the qualifying exam (listed above) is due to the Program Coordinator and Program Director at least 15 full working days prior to the exam.
 If the paperwork is late, students will be required to select a new date.

 Ten Days Prior To The Exam

-The student is required to distribute the thesis proposal document to the exam committee at least 10 full working days prior to the exam to allow the qualifying exam Chair to request feedback from all committee members to determine the acceptability of the thesis proposal document.
+The student is required to distribute the thesis proposal document, comprised of the specifc aims and research plan, to the exam committee at least 10 full working days prior to the exam to allow the Qualifying Examination Chair to request feedback from all committee members to determine the acceptability of the thesis proposal document.
 If the Chair determines that each member of the committee finds the thesis proposal document to be of sufficient quality, the exam proceeds.
 An affirmative answer means only that committee members find that the proposal is sufficient on the whole and does not commit to agreement with every sentence or paragraph.
 Moreover, an affirmative answer that the document is of sufficient quality to defend does not preclude changes to the document after the exam.

 If the thesis proposal document is determined by the committee not to be of sufficient quality, the student may be asked to make revisions and to reschedule the exam for a later date.

 The student is expected to present an overview of the thesis research proposal for the first 20-30 minutes.
 The committee then commences the oral examination.
-A typical exam will take between two and three hours.
-The student is judged on several criteria: the written and oral presentation, a grasp of fundamental research issues, the ability to apply the background from formal course work to problems related to the proposal, a demonstration of critical assessment of results and an understanding of how the proposed research can be translated to patient care.
+A typical exam will take approximately two hours.
+The student is judged on several criteria: the written and oral proposal presentation, a grasp of fundamental research issues, the ability to apply the background from formal course work to problems related to the proposal, a demonstration of critical assessment of results and an understanding of how the proposed research can be translated to clinical care and populations.
 It is important to recognize that while the written proposal serves as a focus for the oral exam, questions about peripheral research-related areas will be raised.
 Following the oral examination, the Qualifying Examination Committee will meet in closed session to evaluate the student’s overall performance (including the oral examination, academic record, and laboratory performance).

 - If the student passed the exam, he/she will be admitted to candidacy for the PhD degree This status is required by University regulations.

-- If the student passes pending modifications to the thesis proposal, he/she will be given 14 calendar days after the exam to make necessary revisions.
-When the requirement has been satisfied, the student must send written documentation of this to the TBS Co-Directors and to the Senior Associate Dean for Graduate Education and Postdoctoral Affairs.
+- If the student passes pending modifications to the thesis proposal, 14 calendar days will be given after the exam to make necessary revisions.
+When the requirement has been satisfied, the student must send written documentation of this to the TBS Program Director and Coordinator, and to the Senior Associate Dean for Graduate Education and Postdoctoral Affairs.

-- If the student did not pass the exam, he/she may be granted an opportunity to take a second exam after a period of five calendar months.
-This is determined in consultation with the advisor, program director and the Senior Associate Dean for Graduate Education and Postdoctoral Affairs.
+- If the student did not pass the exam, an opportunity may be granted to take a second exam after a period of five calendar months.
+This is determined in consultation with the advisor, Program Director, and the Senior Associate Dean for Graduate Education and Postdoctoral Affairs.
+If the second examination is failed, a third will not be administered in the School of Medicine & Dentistry, and the student will no longer be able to participate in the doctoral program.